agentheath/portfolio/writing/meeting_recording_tool/index.md

 1. Toggle whether you would like viewers to be able to join the call.
     * If toggled _off_, viewers will be able to watch your event, but will not be able to join the call and participate in the event.
 1. In the _Share To_ field, enter the name of the group where your event will be streamed.
-    * All members of the group you specify will be able to watch the livestream of your event and the recording afterwards.
+    * All members of the group you specify will be able to watch the livestream of your event and the recording afterward.
 1. In the _Event Announcement_ pane, toggle whether you would like to make an announcement post to the group you specified above.
     * If toggled _on_, enter your post content in the _Description_ field.
 You can also upload a photo or image for your announcement post by clicking _Upload Event Photo_ below the _Description_ field.
     * See a preview of your post in the _Announcement Preview_ pane at the top of the page.